javascript-tutorial/en.javascript.info/1-js/05-data-types/10-destructuring-assignment/article.md

 If an object or an array contain other nested objects and arrays, we can use more complex left-side patterns to extract deeper portions.

 In the code below `options` has another object in the property `size` and an array in the property `items`.
-The pattern at the left side of the assignment has the same structure to extract values from them:
+The pattern on the left side of the assignment has the same structure to extract values from them:

 ```js run
 let options = {